TheImagingSource/face-mask-detection/README.md

 ## NVIDIA Transfer Learning Toolkit (TLT) Training Flow <br/>
 1. Download Pre-trained model ( For Mask Detection application, we have experimented with Detectnet_v2 with ResNet18 backbone)
 2. Convert dataset to KITTI format
-3. Train Model (tlt-train)
+3. Train Model (tlt train)
-4. Evaluate on validation data or infer on test images (tlt-evaluate,  tlt-infer)
+4. Evaluate on validation data or infer on test images (tlt evaluate,  tlt infer)
-5. Prune trained model (tlt-prune)<br/>
+5. Prune trained model (tlt prune)<br/>
    Pruning model will help you to reduce parameter count thus improving FPS performance
-6. Retrain pruned model (tlt-train)
+6. Retrain pruned model (tlt train)
-7. Evaluate re-trained model on validation data (tlt-evaluate)
+7. Evaluate re-trained model on validation data (tlt evaluate)
 8. If accuracy does not fall below satisfactory range in (7); perform step (5), (6), (7); else go to step (9)
-9. Export trained model from step (6) (tlt-export)<br/>
+9. Export trained model from step (6) (tlt export)<br/>
    Choose int8, fp16 based on you platform needs; such as Jetson Xavier and Jetson Xavier-NX has int8 DLA support

 ### Interesting Resources